crob/tradebot_node/README.md

 ## Setup

---npm install
+1. npm install
---make dev.db in root of project
+1. make dev.db in root of project